 On Dance Club Songs, indicates the title, currently below the top 20 and on the chart the week before, with the largest increase in points.

 Where included on album charts, indicates the title with the chart's biggest percentage growth.

-Descending songs are removed from the Billboard Hot 100 and Hot 100 Airplay simultaneously after 20 weeks on the Billboard Hot 100 and if ranking below No. 50.
-Songs are removed from Hot R&B/Hip-Hop Songs, Hot Country Songs, Hot Rock Songs, Hot Latin Songs and Dance/Electronic Songs after 20 weeks if ranking below No. 25.
-Songs are removed from R&B Songs and Rap Songs, respectively, concurrent with their removal from Hot R&B/Hip-Hop Songs.
+Descending songs are removed from the Billboard Hot 100 and Radio Songs simultaneously after 20 weeks on the Billboard Hot 100 and if ranking below No. 50, or after 52 weeks if below No. 25.
+Descending songs are removed from Hot R&B/Hip-Hop Songs, Hot Country Songs, Hot Rock Songs, Hot Latin Songs, Hot Christian Songs, Hot Gospel Songs and Dance/Electronic Songs after 20 weeks if ranking below No. 25.
+Songs are removed from Hot R&B Songs and Hot Rap Songs, respectively, concurrent with their removal from Hot R&B/Hip-Hop Songs.

 AWARD CERTIFICATION LEVELS

 Recording Industry Assn. of America (RIAA) certification for physical shipments & digital downloads of 500,000 albums (Gold).

 RIAA certification for physical shipments & digital downloads of 1 million units (Platinum).
 Numeral noted with Platinum symbol indicates album's multi-platinum level.

 RIAA certification for physical shipments & digital downloads of 10 million units (Diamond).
 Numeral noted with Diamond symbol indicates album's multi-platinum level.

 Latin albums certification for physical shipments & digital downloads of 30,000 units (Oro).

 Latin albums certification for physical shipments & digital downloads of 60,000 units (Platino).
 Numeral noted with Platinum symbol indicates album's multi-platinum level.